jeshocarmel/cracking.the.code.interview/README.md

 # Go solutions for Cracking The Code Interview questions

+This repository contains answers to the infamous [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) book by **Gayle Laakmann McDowell**.
+For those who don't know what this book is about, think of it as the bible for software developers who appear for interviews in top tier companies.

-1. Each GO file has an associated test file in the same folder.
+1. Each Go file has an associated test file in the same folder.

 	e.g. ```peaksandvalleys.go``` and ```peaksandvalleys_test.go``` 			represent the solution to a question and it's respective test cases.

-     To execute tests , run the below command in your terminal.
+	To run all tests , run 	```go test -v```  in your terminal.
-        ```go test -v```
+	To run a single test, run  ```go test -v -run TestFizzBuzz```  where *TestFizzBuzz* is the name of a test case in one of the test files.

-2. Chapter 13, which is JAVA based has solutions in JAVA.
-No test cases are added for JAVA classes.
+2. Chapter 13, which is JAVA based has solutions in JAVA language.
+No test cases are included as each file it's own main method.

+Good luck interviewing :)